-If you’re up for the challenge, get in touch with Ben today on email@example.com or apply now through the form below.
+If you think you could be a good fit for this role, get in touch with Eleanor on firstname.lastname@example.org or apply through the form below now.

-Tags: Technical Artist, Tech Artist, Technical Art, Tech Art Jobs, Game Artist, Game Art, Game Art Jobs, Games Jobs, Remote Jobs
+Tags: Technical Artist, Technical Art, Tech Artist, Tech Art, Tech Art Jobs, Game Artist, Game Art, Game Art Jobs, Games Jobs, Remote Jobs

 Years of experience and salary levels are shown purely as a guide.
 We will only consider applications from candidates that can demonstrate the skills or experience required for the role.